brainfartlab/overlord/brainfartlab/overlord/roles/terminal/README.md

-Role Name
+terminal
 =========

 Setup terminal tools such as Vim and TMUX.
-Configuration files from the role are copied over.
+Configuration files for tmux and vim are supplied.

+The vim setup includes installation of the nord theme as well as minpac and a number of productivity packs.
+The role will automatically run minpac to ensure packages are installed.

+TMUX has a number of changes, including the remapping of C-b to C-a for easier access on the keyboard.
+Several other bindings for easy navigation are included as well as several aliases for working with tmux in the terminal.

 Requirements
 ------------